jinghaoong/zendesk-ticket-viewer/README.md

 Zendesk Ticket Viewer Web Application built using ReactJS with the Material UI Framework.
 The app fetches Tickets from the Zendesk API and displays them either:
 - in full on devices with larger screens or
-- in summarised form with the option of opening a detailed view modal
+- in summarised form with the option of opening a detailed view modal on devices with small screens (768px<)

 ## Installation and Setup